 SoFi is committed to increasing financial literacy that will help people avoid high-cost debt.
 Test your own financial literacy with a quick quiz that SoFi offers.

 Cost of Withdrawing Cash from a Credit Card

-In order to get rid of your 25% APR, you’d have to pay off the full $2,000 balance.
-Your cash advance will only be paid off when you pay off your entire credit card, which means you could be setting yourself up with a higher interest rate for a long time to come.
+The cash advance will only be paid off when the entire credit card balance is paid in full, which means they could be setting themselves up with higher interest charges for a long time to come.

 Personal Loans vs. Cash Advances